 If your site was infected with malware

-Once you're sure that all malicious code has been removed, you can request a malware review of your site.
+Once you're sure that all malicious code has been removed, you can request a malware review of your site on the Security Issues page.
 Google will check your site and, if no malware is detected, will remove the warning label that appears in your site's listing on the search results page.

 If the hackers put spam on your site

 Once your site is completely free of spam, you can ask Google to reconsider it for inclusion in search results.
 This step is necessary only for spam that was detected manually--that is, by a human.
 If the spam on your site was detected by means of an algorithm, then Google continually scans the pages on your site and will automatically remove the label once the problems are resolved.

 To find out if your site has a hacked manual action and to request reconsideration of your site in that case:

 Whether your spam problem was detected manually or algorithmically, you can expect the reconsideration process can take up to a few weeks.

 Here are some resources to help clean things up and prevent reinfection of your site.

 - The Google Webmaster Central blog and the Google Security blog regularly publish tips and recommendations for webmasters.